sjang1594/sjang1594/README.md

 In the past:
 - developed the Scenario Runner Desktop Application based on the ASAM OpenSCENARIO.
 - ported Scenario Runner to Unreal Engine 5.3 [Done]

-Currently:
-- Working on Realistic RADAR & LiDAR Sensor
+- mapping on Realistic RADAR & LiDAR Sensor
-- The lists shown below are what I am currently working on
+- The lists shown below are what I worked on
   1. Beam Pattern on MIMO Array
   2. Range-Doppler Map
   3. FMCW RADAR Design
   4. Ray Tracing

+Current:
+- developing HAL Design Game Engine (DirectX12 / Vulkan / @Metalkit)

 ### Research Interests
 - Robotics & Computer Graphics (3D Reconstruction, VR/AR)

-### Working On...
-- Game Engine Development.

 ### Studied Group
 I am proud that I was able to join the group study for the point cloud in terms of computer graphics & vision.
 The details are shown below